quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part40_15.6_Code_Listi.md

 ```

 This code sets up the Lotka-Volterra model and simulates its behavior over time.
-The prey (\(p\)) and predator (\(P\)) populations are plotted against each other and also shown over time to visualize the periodic cycles.
+The prey ($p $) and predator ($ P$) populations are plotted against each other and also shown over time to visualize the periodic cycles.

 ---
 #### Cycles in Predator-Prey Dynamics